What Is a Distributed Team and Why Does It Matter?

 • Mismatched time zones.
 A problem distributed team management often faces is having team members in multiple time zones.
 Getting a fast response from employees or scheduling team meetings can prove to be difficult when your regular working hours don’t match.

 • Lack of company culture.
 Creating a unified company culture when you have a geographically distributed team can be a challenge.
 Remote employees may feel left out and excluded from the company culture due to lack of in-person interactions that are normal in traditional work environments.
-Although company culture can’t be quantified it does have an effect on productivity.
+Although company culture can’t be quantified, it does affect productivity.

 • Poor efficiency.
 The implementation and coordination of projects is a challenge when managing a distributed team.
 When your team isn’t working in the same location it can be hard to determine the cause of inefficiency but it can result in delays and interruptions to your project.

-How to Manage Distributed Team and Transform It to High-Performing: 7 Exceptional Tactics
+How to Manage Distributed Team and Transform It to High-Performing

 Don’t be discouraged if you are unsure how to make distributed software development work.
 There are a variety of distributed teams best practices that if followed will help you overcome the challenges facing you.
 Here are 7 strategies and tactics for how to manage a distributed team successfully.

-tips on working with globally distributed team effectively and efficiently
+top tips on working with globally distributed team

 1. Establish good communications